Maaxar/VGPResourcesMedieval/README.md

 <a href="https://steamcommunity.com/sharedfiles/filedetails/?id=1880253632">Vanilla Furniture Expanded - Production</a> (Adds the recipes to the Fueled smelter)

-Requires VGP Garden Resources to do anything useful.
+Requires <a href="https://steamcommunity.com/sharedfiles/filedetails/?id=2007063451">VGP Garden Resources</a> to do anything useful.

 Thank you to dismarzero for his awesome mod.